Peter Dodds - Chief Executive Officer

 Dennis Hardy - Chief Flying Instructor

 Dennis has been an aviation enthusiast since getting his first Biggles book for Christmas at the age of 10 (which he still has on his bookcase!).
 Although not a qualified pilot, over the years he has flown in a multitude of different light aircraft from weight shift microlights to gliders and GA aircraft.
 His most memorable experience was in a C150 aerobat as the pilot was practicing his aerobatic routine.
 A flight simmer since the mid 90s and a long time R/C modeller, he has experience flying both R/C fixed wing and choppers.
 He is now retired from a career as a Quality Manager and Health & Safety Officer in the pharmaceutical and packaging industries.
-Since retiring he has built his own "simpit"- simulated cockpit- based round 2 networked pcs.
-He joined the CIX VFR club in 2011 and passsed the Vatsim P1 test shortly after.
-His long experience has enabled him to carry out P1 tests for the club.
-He subsequently passed the P2 test with VATSIM in 2012 and now also carries out P2 tests for the club.
-In addition, he will be helping roll out our Pilot Ratings under the VATSIM scheme.
+Since retiring he has built his own "simpit" - simulated cockpit - based round 2 networked pcs.
+He joined the CIX VFR club in 2011 and obtained the VATSIM P1 rating shortly after.
+He obtained the VATSIM P2 Rating in 2012 and more recently the P3 rating.
+His long experience has enabled him to carry out the VATSIM P1, P2 & P3 training for the club.

 Melvyn Kirk - Membership Secretary